boucaron/randomstuff/CFD_Experiments.md

 I created a small diffuser with basically a boxe with rounded fillets on the front, on which is put two small end plate one side to prevent the diffuser to be on the ground.
 The diffuser with a very simple line about a few degrees.
 It is very sensitive.
 Then, you can create a spline with a smaller angle at the front, moving to the angle of the previous 'working' straight diffuser, but with a exit of the diffuser a bit more steep angle, of course you have to iterate to see how the flows goes.

+## Refining Experiments

+Using very coarse mesh it ok for small experiments, but it will not work on any complex geometry (car, bike...) especially where there is an important size difference between features.

+For medium sized experiments (car with some details), I use the following settings:

+- **lmsurf**: Set to 4 (instead of the default 2)
+- **lxsurf**: Set to the default 4.
+- **np**: Utilize all available CPU cores (e.g., 8 in my case), it does make the system lags.
+- **v**: Default is 1 m/s; I set it to 50 m/s (roughly 180 km/h).
+With this setup it takes about 20/25 minutes for a run.

+Check the amount of memory needed, typically I have 32 GB allocated to the VM, and the input mesh in STL fileformat is about 50 MB.
+This is still a coarse mesh.

+If you have really small features, on your mesh you need to refine further
+- **lxsurf**: Set to 5 or 6 (exponential increase)
+- **np**: Set to 4 or 2 (exponential decrease).
+As said before, you will need a lot of memory to run in parallel.
+Typically, if you do not have enough memory, the VM will gets an out of memory at the meshing phase in few minutes.

 # Tips